nodef/extra-iterable/README.md

 An [iterable] is a sequence of values. [:running:] [:vhs:] [:package:] [:moon:] [:ledger:]

+Methods as separate packages:

+- `@extra-iterable/swap`: use [rollup] to bundle this es module.
+- `@extra-iterable/swap.min`: use in browser ([browserify], [uglify-js]).

+Some methods accept a map function *for faster comparision* (like [unique]).
 I find this map-approach beautiful, which i learned from Haskell's `sortOn()`.
 You can notice that i have followed Javascript naming scheme as far as possible.
 Some names are borrowed from Haskell, Python, Java, Processing.

-Methods look like:
-- `unique()`: accepts a compare function (default).
-- `uniqueOn()`: accepts a map function *for faster comparision* (map).

-Methods as separate packages:

-- `@extra-iterable/swap`: use [rollup] to bundle this es module.
-- `@extra-iterable/swap.min`: use in browser ([browserify], [uglify-js]).

 > Stability: Experimental.